JoeCosentino/Horiseon/README.md

 # Horiseon

-This is a README file for the Horiseon webpage challenge for the University of Toronto Bootcamp.
+This is a README file for the Horiseon webpage challenge for the University of Toronto Coding Bootcamp.

 ## Important Links